 - Move the RLS Policy? switch to the Yes position to enable the Row Level Security. - Move the Force RLS Policy? to the Yes position to force the policy on the owner of the table. - Use the drop-down listbox next to Of type to copy the table structure from the specified composite type.
 Please note that a typed table will be dropped if the type is dropped (with DROP TYPE ...
-CASCADE). - Use the drop-down list box next to Access Method to specify the table access method to use to store the contents for the new table; the method needs to be an access method of type TABLE.
-This field is optional.
-This option is available from v12 and above. - Use the Fill Factor field to specify a fill factor for the table.
+CASCADE). - Use the Fill Factor field to specify a fill factor for the table.
 The fill factor for a table is a percentage between 10 and 100.
 100 (complete packing) is the default. - Use the Toast tuple target field to set toast_tuple_target storage parameter of the table.
 The toast_tuple_target value is in bytes and has minimum value of 128.
 This field will be enabled only for PostgreSQL version >= 11 - Use the Parallel workers field to set parallel_workers storage parameter of the table.
 The parallel_workers sets the number of workers that should be used to assist a parallel scan of the table.
 This field will be enabled only for PostgreSQL version >= 9.6 - Move the Has OIDs? switch to the Yes position to specify that each row within a table has a system-assigned object identifier.
-The default is No. - Move the Unlogged? switch to the Yes position to disable logging for the table.
+The default is No.

+• Move the Unlogged? switch to the Yes position to disable logging for the table.
 Data written to an unlogged table is not written to the write-ahead log.
 Any indexes created on an unlogged table are automatically unlogged as well.
 The default is No.